 With the swimming season just around the corner now is the time to update your pool interiors and surrounds in preparation for the warmer Spring/Summer period.

-Find out which colour pool would be most suitable for your outdoor area, and take a sneak peek at some of the other key pool trends for 2017.
+Find out which colour pool would be most suitable for your outdoor area, and take a sneak peek at some of the other key pool trends.

 CHOOSING A POOL COLOUR

 Selecting a pool colour comes down to personal taste, however there’s a number of things you need to consider when making your decision.
 Pool colours can appear very different depending upon many elements including the weather, the colour of the sky, the time of day, viewing angle, depth of the pool water, pool lighting, landscaping, decking materials, pool surrounds and even the buildings around your pool.
 Read on to find out some of the popular pool colours and why people choose them.